But where do you begin?

 This is one that is used by a group I try and attend called DigiCurry and it is just easy and simple – so perhaps start off with that at https://attending.io/

 - Signups integrate with Facebook, Twitter, LinkedIn

 - Not well known

 Drive and Determination

-Also be prepared to have to write a presentation in an afternoon or have a few presentations prepared to pull out of the bag in case speakers drop out – which can happen last minute.
+Also, be prepared to have to write a presentation in an afternoon or have a few presentations prepared to pull out of the bag in case of speakers drop out – which can happen last minute.

 If that doesn’t scare you and you want to plow ahead and do it (which you really really do) then I hope that this post has been useful to you

-I would recommend as a final piece of advice I would look to to decide on a schedule for the group for a full year and stick to it – you can plan what topics / speakers you have as the time comes closer but get a schedule put together.
+I would recommend as a final piece of advice I would look to decide on a schedule for the group for a full year and stick to it – you can plan what topics/speakers you have as the time comes closer but get a schedule put together.

 I hope that you’ve enjoyed reading and I will update this post as I learn more that can be helpful for you too and from what the community gives as suggestions